How to Get Rid of Fungus Gnats on Houseplants

 By Ellen Hermance · PlantCareAI Editorial

 Quick Answer: Fungus gnats breed in moist topsoil.
-To eliminate them: let the top 2 inches of soil dry between waterings, use yellow sticky traps for adults, and apply a hydrogen peroxide soil drench (1 part H2O2 to 4 parts water) weekly to kill larvae.
+The #1 cause is overwatering; they cannot reproduce in dry soil.
+To eliminate them: let the top 2 inches dry between waterings, use yellow sticky traps for adults, and apply a hydrogen peroxide soil drench (1 part 3% H2O2 to 4 parts water) weekly to kill larvae.
+Most infestations clear in 2–3 weeks.

 -

-How to fix it: Check soil moisture before watering.
-Use the finger test and only water when the top inch feels dry.
-For gnat-prone plants, let soil dry even deeper than usual for a few weeks.
+How to fix it: Let the top 1–2 inches of soil dry completely before each watering.
+Use the finger test; if it still feels damp at 1 inch deep, wait.
+For plants that already have gnats, let soil dry even deeper than usual for a few weeks to break the cycle.

 -